UsefulSan/UsefulSan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and developing software solutions and quick hacks.\
-🎓 &nbsp;I'm like exploring backend development.\
+🎓 &nbsp;I'm exploring backend development.\
 🌱 &nbsp;In my free time I do sports and play music.\
 ✉️ &nbsp;You can shoot me an email at a.v.nikolaev@ro.ru!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://disk.yandex.ru/i/9XusVrzCTNJ_Ww) for more details about me.
 I'm open to feedback and suggestions!